When you join one of our trips, we want you to have peace of mind.

 Our trip begins with a welcome dinner in Moab on Day 1.
 We recommend you arrive in Moab by 2 p.m. on Day 1 so you can settle into your hotel and meet with the group for dinner.
 Our trip concludes in the afternoon on Day 4.
 If you’re planning to leave Utah by air directly after our trip, we recommend booking a flight departing any time during the evening of our final day.
 If you'd like to extend your trip, we’d be more than happy to provide suggestions for things to do and see on your own.

 Travelers should feel comfortable walking two to three miles each day, climbing stairs, hiking, and remaining on their feet for long periods of time.
-Keep in mind that Moab is hot in the summer, so we don’t recommend this trip for anyone who is particularly sensitive to heat.
+Keep in mind that Moab is hot in the fall, so we don’t recommend this trip for anyone who is particularly sensitive to heat.

 By visiting Canyonlands and Arches, you'll be directly supporting the preservation of the national parks and the ecosystems they support through park fees.
 As you gain new insights about the importance of protecting natural places, you’ll learn how to visit the parks in a safe (for you and for the park itself) and appropriate way, while deepening your relationship with our planet and larger universe.
 You can increase your impact by sharing your experience with those who are interested in respectfully visiting public lands and taking in the wonders of the night sky.